2020 UEFA Champions League final: Background

 In 34 matches, Bayern Munich had a record of 19 wins, 5 draws and ten losses against French clubs in European competition.
 Bayern won six of their seven previous knockout ties against French opposition, two of which were finals, including their semi-final win over Lyon to reach the 2020 final.
 Bayern's only loss was 3–2 on aggregate against Saint-Étienne in the first round of the 1969–70 European Cup.

 The final was the ninth meeting between Paris Saint-Germain and Bayern Munich, with a record of five wins for PSG and three wins for Bayern.
 The fixture was the first knockout match between the sides, with all their prior meetings occurring in the Champions League group stages.
 The sides most recently met in the 2017–18 UEFA Champions League group stage; Paris won the first match 3–0 at home, while Bayern won the return match 3–1.
 As the sides were level on points, PSG won the group on head-to-head goal difference.

 The match was the second European Cup final to feature a French and German team, after the 1976 final between Bayern and Saint-Étienne.
 Overall, it was the fourth final in European competition between teams from France and Germany, also occurring in the 1992 European Cup Winners' Cup Final (between Werder Bremen and Monaco) and the 1996 UEFA Cup Final (between Bayern and Bordeaux).
 On all three occasions, German teams were victorious.
 It was also the third final in which both teams entered the match seeking a win to secure the treble, previously occurring in 2010, in which Bayern lost to Inter Milan, and 2015, when Barcelona defeated Juventus.
 The 1999 final, won by Manchester United, also had both finalists seeking a treble, though Bayern had not yet contested their domestic cup final (which they ultimately lost).
 Both sides came into the final having won their domestic leagues the previous season, the first time this had happened since the 1998 final between Juventus and Real Madrid.
 It was also the first time since 1994 that both finalists won their domestic league in the previous and same season as reaching the final.
-The final was also the second to feature two German managers, after the 2013 final with managers Jürgen Klopp of Borussia Dortmund and Jupp Heynckes of Bayern Munich.
+The final was also the second to feature two German managers, after the 2013 edition with managers Jürgen Klopp for Borussia Dortmund and Jupp Heynckes for Bayern Munich.